makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/nagvis.rst

 Nagvis doesn't depend on icinga unless mklivestatus socket is done with a unix pipe

+Integration with icinga-web is done in icinga_web service.

 Please note that we offer two special macros to generate configurations.